zbzailab/astroverse/README.md

 | `pnpm run build`   | Build your production site to `./dist/`      |
 | `pnpm run preview` | Preview your build locally, before deploying |

+## ✨ Join and Contribute
+Your contributions make VisVrs better!
+Whether it's through code, design, bug reports, or feature ideas, we value your input.
+Check our Issues or submit a Pull Request to get started.
+Together, let's enhance VisVrs!